12 typical mistakes Polish people make when they speak English

 Use of the present continuous tense for habits, when the present simple should be used.

-Polish learners of English also need to begin to create personalised sentences which contain newly learned words and collocations.
-With regular revision of these personalised sentences, Polish learners may automatically retrieve them in conversation without thinking about which aspects of grammar and tenses to apply.
+Polish learners of English should create personalised sentences (i.e. true sentences about one’s experiences and current life circumstances) which contain newly learned words and collocations.
+With regular revision of these personalised sentences, Polish learners may automatically retrieve them in future conversations without thinking about which aspects of grammar and tenses to apply.

 Further reading: